-

 Finally, there are internal changes that arise from alterations in how you do business.
 This can include a change to your product distribution, changes to the product or service itself, price changes and sales process changes.
 This category is akin to the classic "4 Ps" of marketing: product, price, and place — with promotion being covered by our media activities.

-In other words, you can begin to model what would happen if you hadn't run that TV campaign, or if you added additional marketing investments to your mix.
+In other words, you can begin to model what would happen if you hadn't run that TV campaign, or if you added additional investments to your marketing mix.

 Also read: Incrementality in marketing explained